84.51° Data science and retail analytics in action

 Retail analytics power a better shopper experience

-The more sales data that’s collected, the more we understand what customers really want.
 These valuable insights enable us to build meaningful relationships with customers.
 It allows us to tailor our direct communications to show our customers we see them and understand them.
-For example, when we analyze the data, we know that it's a waste of time marketing a honey-roasted ham to someone who’s a vegetarian.
-We also know that giving someone a $3 coupon, instead of a $2 one, can allow that family that’s trying to make ends meet add another item to their basket to make their meal more filling.
+For example, when we analyze the data, we know that it's not efficient to market a honey-roasted ham to someone who’s a vegetarian.
+We also know that giving someone a $3 coupon, instead of a $2 one, can allow a family to add another item to their basket to make their meal more filling.

 Data science at work in retail analytics

-Once we have all of the shopping trips for all of our households aggregated, we then apply data science and retail analytics to improve and optimize the shopping experience.
-Data science influences the entire retail ecosystem.
-It enables us to (1) look back to extract insights from data sources such as customer feedback, financial performance, and operational metrics, and diagnose any unexpected behavior (2) develop predictive models such as forecasting and recommender systems (2) prescribe and optimize business decisions based on predictive models and business objectives.
+We apply data science and retail analytics to improve and optimize the shopping experience and influence the entire retail ecosystem.
+It enables us to (1) look back and extract insights from sources such as customer feedback, financial performance, and operational metrics, and diagnose unexpected behavior (2) develop predictive models such as forecasting and recommender systems (3) prescribe and optimize business decisions based on predictive models and business objectives.
 It’s a continuously evolving discipline, especially with the advent of artificial intelligence (AI).
-Researchers have been talking about and experimenting with AI since the 1950s, and the retail industry has been using AI for more than a decade.
+Researchers have been discussing and experimenting with AI since the 1950s, and the retail industry has been using AI for more than a decade.

 Machine learning is a subset of data science that focuses on building models and algorithms that learn patterns and make predictions.
 It helps people analyze massive amounts of data from multiple sources and find connections between data faster than humans can do.
 Some of its tools and functions include: